 Get a Job!

 Just because you don’t like coding doesn’t mean you can’t have a job in the tech sector and be involved in all the cool projects that entails — these seven areas, as well as many others, are open to you if you’re willing to work hard and prove yourself.
 As previously mentioned, having at least a basic understanding of the principles of programming can be very helpful, but for most of these jobs, you won’t need to know more than the basics.
+And you can still create powerful tools without coding knowledge.

 Image Credits: Finding a job Via Shutterstock, Young graphic designer working on laptop using tablet at home.? via Shutterstock, baldiri via flickr, Image of two young businessmen using touchpad at meeting via Shutterstock, Back view of businessman drawing sketch on wall via Shutterstock, group of young business people it engineer in network server room solving problems and give help and support via Shutterstock, Professional workshop via Shutterstock, Designer’s Desk with Architectural Tools and Notebook via Shutterstock.